ibm-mas/ansible-devops/ibm/mas_devops/roles/kafka/README.md

 kafka
 =====

-This role provides support to install a Kafka Cluster using [Red Hat AMQ Streams](https://www.redhat.com/en/resources/amq-streams-datasheet), [IBM Event Streams](https://www.ibm.com/cloud/event-streams) or [AWS MSK](https://aws.amazon.com/msk/) and generate configuration that can be directly applied to Maximo Application Suite.
+This role provides support to install a Kafka Cluster using [Strimzi](https://strimzi.io/), [Red Hat AMQ Streams](https://www.redhat.com/en/resources/amq-streams-datasheet), [IBM Event Streams](https://www.ibm.com/cloud/event-streams) or [AWS MSK](https://aws.amazon.com/msk/) and generate configuration that can be directly applied to Maximo Application Suite.

-> The Red Hat AMQ streams component is a massively scalable, distributed, and high-performance data streaming platform based on the Apache Kafka project.
-It offers a distributed backbone that allows microservices and other applications to share data with high throughput and low latency.
+> Both Strimzi and Red Hat AMQ streams component are massively scalable, distributed, and high-performance data streaming platform based on the Apache Kafka project.
+Both offer a distributed backbone that allows microservices and other applications to share data with high throughput and low latency.
 >
 > As more applications move to Kubernetes and Red Hat OpenShift, it is increasingly important to be able to run the communication infrastructure on the same platform.
 Red Hat OpenShift, as a highly scalable platform, is a natural fit for messaging technologies such as Kafka.
 The AMQ streams component makes running and managing Apache Kafka OpenShift native through the use of powerful operators that simplify the deployment, configuration, management, and use of Apache Kafka on Red Hat OpenShift.
 >
 > The AMQ streams component is part of the Red Hat AMQ family, which also includes the AMQ broker, a longtime innovation leader in Java™ Message Service (JMS) and polyglot messaging, as well as the AMQ interconnect router, a wide-area, peer-to-peer messaging solution.
+Under the covers, AMQ streams leverages Strimzi's architecture, resources and configurations.

 **Note:** The MAS license does not include entitlement for AMQ streams.
 The MAS Devops Collection supports this Kafka deployment as an example only.
+Therefore, we recommend the use of Strimzi for an opensource Kafka provider.

 !!! tip
     The role will generate a yaml file containing the definition of a Secret and KafkaCfg resource that can be used to configure the deployed cluster as the MAS system Kafka.